cmdaniel/nextjs-facebook-sdk/README.md

 ## Sample of Facebook Comments Plugin with Nextjs

-Use of the plug in in Server Side Generated Pages.
+Use of the plug-in in Server Side Generated Pages.

 ## Known issues
 - There is a problem to render the Facebook plugin: